carlhenrikrolf/microtonOS/learn/west_sahelian.md

 (Tomoraba is known under many names in Manding: silaba, silakoi, dumo, kumbemba, and balabengo.
 Balabengo means bala tuning, but it is different from the equiheptatonic tuning often used for the bala.)

+The tunings are known as kombengulo (sg. kombengo).
 Tomoraba is considered the original kora tuning.
 Tomora misengo, hardino, and sauta are ways to tune the kora adapted from other instruments such as the ngoni.
 The bala is tuned differently, roughly to 7edo